ashleyhuang0201/COMP1531Project/assumptions.md

 The function will be called with a token, a channel id and a user id

+Slackr owners is also an owner of the channels

 ## channel_removeowner

 The function will be called with a token, a channel id and a user id

 A user can remove themself as a owner.
 If the user was the last owner, the channel now has no owners

+Slackr owners is also an owner of the channels

 ## channels_list